 Endodontics (Root Canal)

 During a root canal, your dentist removes diseased nerves, tissues or vessels from the inside of a damaged tooth to prevent infection from spreading.
 Without a root canal, these damaged teeth will often die and your dentist will need to extract them.

 To begin, your dentist will remove the diseased tissue from the tooth, then clean and disinfect the inner chamber.
 Finally, it will be filled with medicated material to prevent infection.
 The newly cleaned tooth will be capped with a dental restoration, such as a dental crown.

 Root canals can help relieve symptoms of pain, save your natural tooth, and limit the requirement for more extensive dental work in the future.

 Sometimes, a tooth is too badly damaged from gum disease, disease injury or decay to keep without endangering your oral health.
 In these cases, your dentist must perform a tooth extraction.
 Wisdom teeth (the last set of molars to erupt in the back corners of a normal adult mouth for individuals typically between 17 and 25 years of age) may also need to be removed.

 Common reasons for pulling a tooth include excessive tooth damage and problematic wisdom teeth, which can sometimes cause problems for oral hygiene.
 Teeth are also sometimes pulled to prepare for other dental procedures.

-Due to the use of sedatives and anesthetics, tooth extractions are less painful than every before.
-In many cases, patients experience little to no discomfort, and only minor bleeding.
+Due to the use of sedatives and anesthetics, tooth extractions are often less painful or uncomfortable than patients expect.